|

 Figure 1, boujou screen shot showing task view

-A design goal for boujou was that it should require
+and goal-oriented dialog A design goal for boujou was that it should require

 very little user intervention.
 However, if problems occur, guidance